Eldar1999/ML/README.md

 # ML
-For machine learning practices and LW
+_Repo created for machine learning practices and LW_